Best VPNs Discounts

 OpenVPN: It is open-source, with high security and operational security on almost all VPN compatible devices.
 This is the most popular protocol used by most VPN providers globally and offers the right balance between speed and safety.

-IKEv2 / IPsec: IKEv2, used in conjunction with IPsec, IKEv2 is a newer VPN protocol that is very secure, fast, and easily handles network changes, making it the ideal mobile protocol devices that frequently switch between Wi-Fi and mobile data.
+IKEv2 / IPsec: IKEv2, used in conjunction with IPsec, IKEv2 is a newer protocol that is very secure, fast, and easily handles network changes, making it the ideal mobile protocol devices that frequently switch between Wi-Fi and mobile data.

-WireGuard: is the newest VPN protocol.
+WireGuard: is the newest protocol.
 It aims to be faster, safer, and easier to implement than the other protocols.

 SoftEther: SoftEther provides breakneck connection speeds and good security.
 However, it has some standard configuration vulnerabilities and is compatible with few vendors.